Contents

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you infrequently tidy your windows, you’ll require to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean the outside of a skylight.
+If you infrequently tidy your windows, you’ll need to clean the skylight more frequently.
+Plus, mounting the roof is the only method to clean the outside of a skylight.

 16-by-16 inches$ 150– $600.